Tips to Avoid Processing Delays with Your Voluntary Correction Program Submission

 - If we return a submission for lack of payment, you may resubmit it with the appropriate fee.
 However, we’ll treat the resubmission as a new case, subject to the compliance fee in effect on the date of your new VCP submission.

-2. Some late interim amendments not properly identified.
-Identify your late interim amendment failures.
+2. Identify your late interim amendment failures.

-Specifically describe any late interim amendments associated with a change in tax law that are to be included in your VCP submission.
+Specifically describe any late interim amendments associated with a change in tax law that are included in your VCP submission.
 These may include changes required by the Pension Protection Act of 2006 or the Heroes Earnings Assistance and Relief Tax Act of 2008.
-List each PPA or HEART Act provision was adopted late.
+List each PPA or HEART Act provision that was adopted late.
 A general statement that “The plan was not timely amended for PPA or HEART" is not acceptable.
 A statement that the late amendments “include” certain specified items is not acceptable, as it suggests there may be other items not specified.
 Compliance statements are legal documents that must fully describe all plan document failures.

 - On Appendix C Part II, Schedule 1, Section 1, Item 3, specifically describe each late interim amendment in the text box or provide a description on an attachment and enter “see attachment” in the text box.

-- On your separate attachment or within the text box, include a complete description of each provision that was not timely adopted along with the cumulative list in which such provision appears and the location of the corrective amendment in the documents included with the VCP submission.
+- On your separate attachment or within the text box, include a complete description of each provision that was not timely adopted along with the Cumulative List in which such provision appears and the location of the corrective amendment in the documents included with the VCP submission.